 - Keep it nice, clean, and simple: Don’t go crazy with too many italics, CAPS, bold, underlines, indentations, columns, and all combinations thereof.

-- Headings: Divide your resume information into clearly labeled sections (see The Main Sections on previous page).
+- Headings: Divide your resume information into clearly labeled sections.
+Prioritize the most relevant sections towards the top of your resume.

 - Print: Laser print your resume on quality 8.5 X 11 inch bond paper that is white or off-white.
 The CDO provides resumes paper.